Creating a Safe Sleep Space for Babies

 Traveling with a baby can be tricky, but it’s just as important to create a safe sleep space on the go as it is at home.
 Keep these tips in mind while traveling:

-• Take the rules of safe sleep with you.
+- Take the rules of safe sleep with you.
 Traveling often means shifting routines and disrupted sleep schedules.
-Be sure to practice the ABCs of safe sleep no matter where you are or where your little one is sleeping.
+Be sure to practice safe sleep for babies no matter where you are or where your little one is sleeping.

 Read on to get answers to your most popular safe sleep questions.